-Weight Watchers Pepperoni Pizza baked on a whole wheat tortilla with melty mozzarella and pepperoni, this pizza is one of the most satisfying ways you can enjoy a 6 point meal!
+Pepperoni Pizza baked on a whole wheat tortilla with melty mozzarella and pepperoni, this pizza is satisfying!

 I put recipes up here for you all on a daily basis, most of which are pretty decadent or just “chef-worthy” in general.
 Truth is I’ve actually been watching what I eat since I had my youngest less than a year ago.

 I’ve had days where I make a recipe I absolutely love, take 4 bites of it and each a plate of steamed vegetables because I only have so many “points” left after a stressful afternoon of binge eating pretzel sticks while making sure both kids are alive and well (I don’t know why but our youngest is completely enamored with chewing on plugged in power cords).

 So when I posted this Weight Watchers Pepperoni Pizza on Instagram, I was just sharing my lunch and it became a hit on my Facebook page.
 I tend not to share recipes that are dependant on a specific brand (this is not a sponsored post, btw), but in this case I think it is available over most of the country, so hopefully it won’t frustrate too many of you.

 The recipe is easy and quick enough.
 Preheat the oven to 425 degrees, take one La Tortilla Factory Wheat Tortilla, top it with 3 tablespoons of your favorite pasta sauce (I use Trader Joe’s marinara) and 2 ounces of Trader Joe’s Lite Shredded Mozzarella.